justvanrossum/fontgoggles/docsSource/index.md

 all opened fonts.
 You can click feature tags to enable them (green), disable them (red) or use their default setting (gray).

+For `GSUB` features, you can control-click (right-click) on a feature tag to get a contextual menu, allowing you to specify an alternate number for features that expose alternate glyphs, such as `aalt`.

 The _Variations_ panel shows sliders for all axes defined in the opened fonts.
 The minimum and maximum values for an axis are the lowest and highest values found in all opened fonts that have that axis.